 4. Per unit amount

-Variable costs remain constant per unit of production; they may decrease per unit of production only in case the economies of scale are achieved.
+- Variable costs remain constant per unit of production; they may decrease per unit of production only in case economies of scale are achieved.

 5. Subject to control

-A tabular comparison of Fixed costs and Variable costs is given below:
+A tabular comparison of fixed and variable cost is given below: